The National General Practice Accreditation Scheme

 On site assessors are also required to comply with any screening requirements put in place by the general practices they are visiting.

 Will my practice get a new certificate with the revised expiration date?

-Accredited general practices participating in the National General Practice Accreditation (NGPA) Scheme will have an additional 12 months added to their current expiry date.
-This administrative action will be performed by the Commission and accrediting agencies, amended certificates will not be issued.
-Practices could however seek a statement from their accrediting agency providing the same detail as that on a certificate if requested from their accrediting agency.
+Accredited general practices participating in the National General Practice Accreditation (NGPA) Scheme have had an additional 12 months added to their current expiry date.
+This administrative action was performed by the Commission and accrediting agencies, amended certificates have not been reissued.
+Practices could however seek a statement from their accrediting agency providing the revised accreditation details as that on a certificate if requested from the contracted accrediting agency.

 Where can I go for further advice?

-Enquiries please email the Advice Centre: firstname.lastname@example.org or contact your accrediting agency.
+Please email the Advice Centre: AdviceCentre@safetyandquality.gov.au or contact your contracted accrediting agency.